CPK Insurance

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

-Commercial crime insurance cost in New Jersey is shaped by the state’s above-average premium environment, with a premium index of 136 and an average premium range of about $40 to $136 per month in the state-specific data provided.
-The broader product data shows an average range of $42 to $208 per month, so your actual quote can move above or below the state average depending on your limits, deductible, and exposure profile.
+Commercial crime insurance cost in New Jersey is shaped by the state’s above-average premium environment, with a premium index of 136 and an average premium range of about $40 to $136 per month.
+The broader average range is $42 to $208 per month, so your actual quote can move above or below the state average depending on your limits, deductible, and exposure profile.
 In a market with 580 active insurance companies, pricing can vary meaningfully by carrier, which is why New Jersey businesses should compare quotes from multiple carriers.

 Several local factors influence commercial crime insurance cost in New Jersey.
 Coverage limits and deductibles matter first, followed by claims history, location, industry or risk profile, and policy endorsements.
 That is especially relevant in New Jersey because business density is high, small businesses make up 99.6% of establishments, and the largest employment sector is Healthcare & Social Assistance at 16.4% of jobs.
 A retail business handling daily cash, a finance or insurance office moving funds electronically, or a healthcare-related organization with multiple billing workflows may present different crime exposures and therefore different pricing.